 - I. Except as otherwise required under the Act or the Commission's regulations, CMSEF shall not directly or indirectly, including through a third-party service provider, disclose the identity of a counterparty to a Swap that is executed anonymously and intended to be cleared. - II.
-CMSEF shall establish and enforce rules that prohibit any person from directly or indirectly, including through a third-party service provider, disclosing the identity of a counterparty to a Swap that is executed anonymously and intended to be cleared. - III.
+It is prohibited for any Participant or Authorized User, directly or indirectly, including through a third-party service provider, to disclose the identity of a counterparty to a Swap that is executed anonymously and intended to be cleared. - III.
 For purposes of subsections I and II above, "executed anonymously" shall include a Swap that is pre-arranged or pre-negotiated anonymously, including by a Participant of CMSEF. - IV.
 For a package transaction that includes a component transaction that is not a Swap intended to be cleared, disclosing the identity of a counterparty shall not violate subsections I and II above.
 For purposes of this paragraph, a "package transaction" consists of two or more component transactions executed between two or more counterparties where: - 1.
 Execution of each component transaction is contingent upon the execution of all other component transactions; and - 2.
-The component transactions are priced or quoted together as one economic transaction with simultaneous or near-simultaneous execution of all components. - V. This "Counterparty Anonymity" section shall apply to all Required Transactions and shall apply to Permitted Transactions beginning on July 5, 2020.
+The component transactions are priced or quoted together as one economic transaction with simultaneous or near-simultaneous execution of all components.